 Substitution is the practice of using personal experiences as a means of understanding the events within the script.
 For instance, if a character is planning a surprise party, the method actor would think back to a time in their life when they were planning to surprise someone.
 Method practitioners strive to relive their own chosen memories in detail in order to generate the necessary emotional responses for the scene.

-“As if,” an offshoot of Stanislavski’s “magic if,” is also used to create real emotion within the actor, but it relies purely on the imagination as opposed to relying on real events.
+“As if,” an offshoot of Stanislavski’s “magic if,” is one of several acting resources used to create real emotion within the actor, but it relies purely on the imagination as opposed to relying on real events.

 Sense memory is the practice of interacting with physical objects on stage.
 The idea behind this technique is for the actor to develop a personal relationship with sense as the character.
 This practice is thought to create an unparalleled sense of realism when the actor is performing on the set.

 Affective memory also relies on in-depth imagination on behalf of the actor.
 In this technique, the actor develops a detailed, sensory, imagined memory for the character.
 As with real memories, they can draw upon this memory for an immediate rush of real emotion.